The good advice (original title: Le bon conseil), by Jean-Baptiste Madou.

-Suppose I put the above in question form: “Why don’t you think about moving to Florida?” or “Why don’t you consider not eating so much?”
-This may be a little better, a question rather than a command is a different tone, but still the criticism is implicit if unsolicited.
+Suppose I put the above in question form: “Why don’t you think about moving to Florida?” or “Why don’t you consider eating less?”
+This may be a little better, a question rather than a command strikes a different tone, but still, the criticism is implicit if unsolicited.
 I must think there is something bad about where you live or what you eat.

 Unsolicited Advice that is not Criticism – Now suppose the situation is the typical one.
-I want to share with you some thought that might help you.
-I honestly believe your will live better if you exercise more and eat better; or I think you should quit your job because you have plenty of money and it causes you a lot of stress; or I think you should not quit your job because it offers more money, autonomy and the possibility of doing more meaningful work than other jobs in the economy.
+I want to share with you some thoughts that might help you.
+I honestly believe you will live better if you exercise more and eat better, or I think you should quit your job because you have plenty of money and it causes you a lot of stress; or I think you should not quit your job because it offers more money, autonomy and the possibility of doing more meaningful work than other jobs in the economy.

-And the primary reason (or at least should be the primary reason) I want to offer advice is that I care about you.
-I may have very good reasons to think you are overlooking something about your new diet or cross country walk or job choice.
+And the primary reason (or at least it should be the primary reason) I want to offer advice is that I care about you.
+I may have very good reasons to think you are overlooking something about your new diet or cross-country walk or job choice.
 You might think for example that you are allergic to gluten even though very few people are.
-Are you might be following the latest diet fad–no fat, no carbs, gluten-free and I may have good reasons to think such a course may not be prudent.
+Are you might be following the latest diet fad–no fat, no carbs, gluten-free—and I may have good reasons to think such a course isn’t prudent.
 When I give you advice like: “we’ll nutrition science is still relatively new and imprecise so I wouldn’t be too quick to avoid all carbs from your diet,” I don’t think this is criticism.
-I could also add that I’m glad you are interested in nutrition, and that you take it seriously but here is my opinion.
-And of course the same with the other situations.
+I could also add that I’m glad you are interested in nutrition and that you take it seriously but here is my opinion.
+And the same with the other situations.
 It is all well and good to quit your job for something better but I may be obligated to remind you that humans are bad at predicting their own happiness or that jobs may be very hard to come by in the future.

-Of course its true that I do think you might be overlooking something in all of these cases but this is not the same as criticizing you.
+Now it’s true that I think you are overlooking something in all of these cases but this is not the same as criticizing you.
 I am sharing my thoughts with you and if you take this as criticism this says more about your emotional response than my intent.
-You’ve announced: “I only eat the diet of paleolithic man!”
-If you announce that I have every right and even an obligation to say: “That’s fine but experts believe we don’t even know what that diet was much less whether its good for you.
-Thus my advice is that you at least investigate this further.”
+Let’s say that you’ve announced: “I only eat the diet of paleolithic man!”
+If you say that I have every right and even an obligation to say: “That’s fine but experts don’t even know what that diet was much less whether its good for you.
+Thus my advice is that you investigate this further.”
 This is advice but it is not criticism.

 This raises the question of whether disagreeing is criticism.
-And the obvious answer is that sometimes it is and sometimes it isn’t.
-Of course some people only want their views confirmed in which case they will probably consider any advice criticism.
-But if they are concerned with hearing other views they shouldn’t consider unsolicited advice criticism.
+And the answer is that sometimes it is and sometimes it isn’t.
+Of course, some people only want their views confirmed so they’ll probably consider any advice to be criticism.
+But if they are concerned with hearing other views they shouldn’t necessarily consider unsolicited advice criticism.

-In the end I think it comes down in large part to the source of the advice.
+In the end, I think it comes down in large part to the source of the advice.
 If it comes from persons you know have your interest at heart, persons who love and care about you, such advice should be taken seriously, although not necessarily followed.
-And in fact it is true that people often don’t follow others advice even when it is good advice.
+And in fact, people often don’t follow others’ advice even when it is good advice.
 But whether they should or shouldn’t is another question.